 Bring the campfire inside with this S’mores Pie!
 A crispy graham cracker crust, a thick layer of milk chocolate filling, and toasted marshmallows taste just like the childhood favorite.

-Last year, we celebrated with this s’mores bundt cake – which was almost an epic last minute fail in an attempt to get the post ready.
-This year, I planned ahead.
-Way ahead.
+Last year, we celebrated with this s’mores bundt cake – which was almost an epic last-minute fail in an attempt to get the post ready.

-I planned out all my “pie of the month” pies for the year in January, and knew I wanted to make a s’mores pie for August.
+I planned out all my “pie of the month” pies for the year in January and knew I wanted to make a s’mores pie for August.

 Start-to-finish, it takes 40 minutes to make.
 So basically: you have plenty of time to gather ingredients and make this for National S’mores Day!

 (Yes, food holidays are getting out of control.
 Yes, it’s silly and kind of stupid.
 BUT S’MORES ARE THE BEST so just roll with it.)

 Ingredients and Substitutions

 This s’mores pie only calls for 8 ingredients, many of which you probably already have on hand.
 To make this pie, you’ll need:

 - Butter: Either salted or unsalted butter will work here, though I usually use unsalted.
 Since the butter will be melted, there is no need to pull it out ahead of time and bring to room temperature.